 AVI believes significant value can be unlocked through divesting the non-core operations and focusing the company around its pharmaceutical segment.
-This latter business enjoys strong underlying growth and benefits from an attractive industry structure and margins, whilst the former is lower growth and more capital intensive.
+This latter business enjoys strong underlying growth and benefits from an attractive industry structure and margins, whilst the former is lower growth and more capital intensive (requiring higher investment to maintain or expand operations).